mrcndz/agentSearch/README.md

 # agentSearch
 This project focuses on implementing various search strategies (Breadth-First, Depth-First, Uniform Cost, Greedy, and A*) in a discrete and observable environment.
 The environment is randomly generated and consists of four types of terrain: obstacles, low-cost terrain (sand), medium-cost terrain (mud), and high-cost terrain (water).
 The primary objective is for an agent to collect food randomly placed within the environment.
 The agent utilizes the chosen search algorithm to find the food, generates a path, and adapts its movement speed based on the terrain's cost.

+## Running

+You can run the project in the link (https://editor.p5js.org/jmbj2/full/d_ORuluub)

 ## 1. Major Challenges, Mistakes, and Lessons Learned

 ### Improvements in Code Modularization: